martinchernyavskiy/Notes/CS/Hardware/ECE 252/Simple Programs with LC-3 Operate Instructions.md

 ```
 - *Assembler directives (.ORIG and .END* are not instructions, they are only used by the assembler
 - .obj file contains location address specified by .ORIG directive on the first line
-- The rest assembly instructions are converted in the appropriate
+- The rest assembly instructions are converted in the appropriate 16 bit instructions that will be stored starting at the indicated address

+### Program Execution by Processor
+- PC is forced to have .ORIG address
+-